-Standards Navigator

-Dynamic searching of the standards will be available via the .

 Design of Standards

 Each practice provides a set of standards that support development of physical literacy, health literacy, and social and emotional competencies.
 Each grouping of standards is designed to advance a thoughtful progression of the associated practice and topic.
 From early elementary grades through high school, the standards build over time so that students have the foundations necessary for successful engagement and learning of the standards in later grades.
 At each grade span, this document aligns practices with a topic(s) that are meaningful to explore and develop with students.
 However, within this document, it is not possible to connect every topic with every practice that may be meaningful for students.
 Educators may find it appropriate to add topic criteria for a practice to provide students with additional practice opportunities to develop skill proficiency.
 While the progression has been attended to across grade spans for each practice and topic, within any particular grade span there is no implied sequencing for curriculum and instruction based on the presentation of the standards.